-Bruxism is a teeth grinding condition that affects people of all ages.
-It can cause severe tooth damage, jaw disorders and headaches through teeth grinding symptoms.
-Symptoms may occur while you are awake or asleep.
-Bruxism causes include asthma, upper airway infections, sleep apnea, depression and anxiety disorders.
+Bruxism is a teeth grinding condition that affects people of all ages, but there are treatments available.
+This condition, however, can cause severe tooth damage, jaw disorders and headaches.
+And, contrary to popular belief, bruxism doesn’t just occur at night.
+Teeth grinding symptoms may occur while you are awake or asleep.
+However, more often than not, it occurs while you’re sleeping.
+And bruxism causes can vary.
+For example, asthma, upper airway infections, sleep apnea, depression and anxiety disorders can all cause bruxism.
 (1) Bruxism natural treatment methods can help provide relief from bruxism symptoms.
-If you suffer from bruxism, try some of the teeth grinding treatments below.
+If you suffer from bruxism, try some of the teeth grinding treatments outlined below.

 - Awakening your sleep partner due to loud loud sounds of grinding and clenching

 - Teeth are fractured, chipped, loose or flat

 - Teeth become sensitive to hot, cold and sweets

 - Pain or soreness in the face or jaw

 - A dull headache located in the temples